hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent-enterprise/authenticate.md

 }
 ```

-> NOTE: Please be aware that the Authenticate service currently does not provide
-> an eventing mechanism.
-Therefore, the application is responsible for
-> periodically checking the challenge state.
-However, when eventing is eventually
-> implemented, this aspect of the flow will be easier to cover in a reliable way.
+> *Note*: Please be aware that the Authenticate service currently does not provide an eventing mechanism.
+Therefore, the application is responsible for periodically checking the challenge state.
+However, when eventing gets implemented, this portion will be easier to cover reliably.

 ## How wallets should respond to authentication challenge?

-Upon receiving a challenge, wallets should extract the `nonce` field, pick a DID
-to use for signing the response and sign the `nonce` field.
+Upon receiving a challenge, wallets should extract the `nonce` field, pick a DID to sign the response, and sign the `nonce` field.
 The signature should
-be submitted to the `submissionEndpoint`, along with the DID used to sign.
+be submitted to the `submissionEndpoint`, with the DID used to sign.

 Current restrictions and expectations:
 * `{ signature, did }` shape of object should be submitted as a JSON body to the
   `submissionEndpoint`.
 * Only `did:peer` DIDs are supported - `numalgo` 0 and 2 variants.
 * Ed25519 authentication key is expected to be used for signing.
 * Signature should be encoded as a `base64Url` string.

 ### Code example - wallet integration with TypeScript Wallet SDK

 Wallets and other applications can use the TypeScript SDK to create required
 key pairs and DIDs.
 Also, to resolve DIDs, sign data and verify signatures.
 Here
 is an example of how to do it:

-> NOTE: We assume that wallet already has a DID created and stored in the wallet,
+> *Note*: We assume the wallet already has a DID created and stored.
-> see Onboard service docs for more details about that step.
+> See the Onboard service docs for more details about that step.

 ```ts
 import {Apollo, Castor, Domain} from "@input-output-hk/atala-prism-wallet-sdk";